Firefighters Gain Ground On SoCal Wildfires Even As Winds Continue To Vex

 Latest HRRR smoke model output continues to keep much of the smoke across the Santa Barbara South Coast then spreads south over Oxnard during the afternoon and evening. #Socal #CAwx #LAfire #ThomasFire #CreekFire #RyeFire pic.twitter.com/1ukaGqW88G— NWS Los Angeles (@NWSLosAngeles) December 9, 2017

-Adding to the region's woes, a new wildfire erupted in San Diego County on Thursday.
-The Lilac Fire overran a mobile home retirement community as well as a horse training facility, where dozens of horses died in the blaze, The Associated Press reports.
+The Lilac Fire in San Diego County overran a mobile home retirement community as well as a horse training facility, where dozens of horses died in the blaze, The Associated Press reports.

-It had burned 4,100 acres and 100 structures by Saturday and was nearly a quarter-contained.
+It had burned 4,100 acres and 100 structures by Saturday and was nearly a quarter contained.

 Dick Marsala was overcome with emotion as he sifted through the ash of his home trying to find his wallet.
 He came across a photograph of himself playing golf.
-"I'll be darned," was all he could manage, reports the AP, as his eyes teared up.
+"I'll be darned," was all he could manage, reports the AP, as he teared up.

 Tom Metier's own home was spared, but he reflected on the damage in his community.
 "It's really horrible to see some of these little streets look like a moonscape," he told the wire service.

-In Los Angeles and Ventura counties a red flag warning remained in effect through Sunday — meaning conditions were prime for the spread of fires.
-Forecasters said the Santa Ana winds there would be 30-40 mph on Saturday but could pick up to 55 mph on Sunday.
-The winds, combined with low humidity could lead to what the NWS called "critical" fire conditions through the weekend.
+In Los Angeles and Ventura counties, a red flag warning remained in effect through Sunday — meaning conditions were prime for the spread of fires.
+Forecasters said the Santa Ana winds there would be 30 to 40 mph on Saturday but could pick up to 55 mph on Sunday.
+The winds, combined with low humidity, could lead to what the NWS called "critical" fire conditions through the weekend.

 At their peak, the fires chased 212,000 Californians from their homes, according to the AP's count.
 But by Friday, evacuation orders stemming from the Creek Fire in Los Angeles County were lifted.
-And most of the city of Ventura was allowed back home following evacuation orders from the Thomas Fire.
+And most of the city of Ventura was allowed back home after evacuation orders from the Thomas Fire.

 Are you returning home after a wildfire?
 Here is some information @LACo_FD @LAFD @Angeles_NF @LAPDHQ @LASDHQ pic.twitter.com/zLyER59wSE— LACounty Fire PIO (@LACoFDPIO) December 9, 2017

-But weary area residents had to be content with yet another consequence from the wildfires: air quality.
+Weary area residents had to contend with yet another consequence from the wildfires: poor air quality.

 The Environmental Protection Agency says several parts of the region will experience unhealthy levels of air pollution through the weekend.